obsidiandynamics/jackdaw/README.md

 Jackdaw is packaged as two separate modules:

 1. `jackdaw-core` — Configuration (YConf) support and other core Jackdaw elements.
 This module would typically be linked to your production build artifacts.
 2. `jackdaw-assurance` — Mocking components and test utilities.
-Normally, this module would only be used during testing and should be declared in the `testCompile` configuration.
+Normally, this module would only be used during testing and should be declared in the `testImplementation` configuration.

 # Scenarios
 ## Configuring a real Kafka client connection